-To do this, more and more French people decide to become a teacher of FFL, that is to say French as a foreign language, in order to teach the language of Molière in their host country.
+To do this, more and more French people decide to become a teacher of FFL, that is to say, French as a foreign language, in order to teach the language of Molière in their host country.
 And this is a good solution, since French is, with English, the only language to be taught in all countries of the world.
-Thus, both private and public establishments and associations are regularly looking for young teachers who can offer a FLE course in their establishment.
+Thus, both private and public establishments and associations are regularly looking for young teachers who can offer an FFL course in their establishments.
 So it’s a great way to find a job and make a comfortable income.

 FFL in the world in numbers

 There are no less than 10 million FLE students in Europe, 23 million in North Africa and the Middle East, 1.7 million in Asia / Oceania, 4.3 million students in America and the Caribbean, and finally 12 million in Sub-Saharan Africa and the Indian Ocean.
 French lessons are given in no less than 96 French Institutes and 834 Alliances Françaises.

 Especially since new strategies are emerging to put the French back on the stage of international trade.
 Indeed, largely surpassed by the English, there is no shortage of initiatives to allow the French to find a role at the center of the economic sector.
 And this strategy seems to be bearing fruit since today, 22,300 job offers published in the United States had the criterion of being bilingual in French / English.
 If the future of teaching French as a foreign language depends on its place in the job market, these initiatives should make it possible to guarantee it.